Images shot with the classic Super-Takumar 55mm f1.8

-The sunrise and morning would be a good time to shoot the monkeys anyway, and if I could stay awake until the afternoon I’d catch a train out and be in Bangkok by the evening.
+The sunrise and morning would be a good time to shoot the monkeys anyway, and if I could stay awake until the afternoon I’d catch a Lopburi to Bangkok train and no doubt be back on Khao San Road by the evening.

 As always, I was shooting without a flash, preferring to make use of the artificial ambient light instead.